Martinquetz/Data_Validation_Using_Python/README.md

 # Data-Validation
-Carrying out a data validation activity using python script
+Carrying out a data validation & quality check in a data migration exercise using python.